Next Article in Journal

 How central these factors ultimately turn out in the design process strongly depends on the success and design philosophy of the respective development studio as well as the degree of “interference” by the publisher.
 On the one hand, a high degree of independence can be assumed in the case of Bioware, which can be explained by the enormous financial success of earlier titles of this developer.
 In a comparison of the ‘karma systems’ Mass Effect 2 and Star Wars: Knights of the Old Republic, however, it can be assumed that the publisher and license holder LucasArts, founded by George Lucas, had far more influence on the development process—especially to ensure the game’s loyalty to the Star Wars ‘franchise’—than Electronic Arts did with the former.
 Thus, with Mass Effect 2 Bioware had more creative scope, especially in the design of the “karma system” and could shift its design more towards “real” decisions, even if, as explained above, this did not succeed 100 percent.

-In another episode called Video Games and Moral Choices, Extra Credits then comes directly to a conclusion that is of enormous importance for the understanding of the design and reception of ‘karma systems’.
+Extra Credits then comes directly to a conclusion that is of enormous importance for the understanding of the design and reception of ‘karma systems’.
 He deals here with the question why such systems are often so simple and two-dimensional and do not offer a broader selection of moral spectra and comes to a simple but extremely accurate result:

 A lot of people may lay the blame on bad writing, but I don’t think the writers are to blame for this one.
 I think it comes down to something much simpler: money.

 When most people think of deep moral choices they think about a breadth of options, but a broad set of options for a story line decision usually means a very divergent story and a divergent story means more content and more content is going to cost more development dollars.
-And those dollars are almost never there24.
+And those dollars are almost never there

 The development of a complex, multidimensional moral system within a game, which should then also have a noticeable effect on the narratives, costs money.
 A two-dimensional moral system is therefore practicable because, on the one hand, it makes different decisions possible, but, on the other hand, it is manageable enough to actually ‘count’ the decisions made.
 If we look at this in the context of Mass Effect 2, it may explain why, despite the developers’ attempt to move away from a pure ‘good/evil’ dichotomy, a clearly oriented moral attitude has stronger effects and is therefore more desirable for the player than a ‘balanced’ way of playing.
 This could then be understood as a ‘balancing act’ between ‘more realistic’ moral questions based on ‘real’ decisions and at the same time recognizable and motivating consequences for the player.
 Of course, a multidimensional version of the ‘karma system’ of Mass Effect 2 would have been conceivable, for example by adding another bar for ‘neutral’ points.
 Due to the strong connection of the ‘karma system’ to the narrative structures of the game, however, this would have meant an increased production effort, which would probably not have been worthwhile in the eyes of the developers and sponsors.